 The Living Classroom at Schlegel Villages is a unique concept that gives future health care professionals the ability to gain experience while learning and working in long-term care and retirement living environments.

 Students attending these programs are supported by an interprofessional teaching team of residents, families, college faculty, experts and health care providers employed at Schlegel Villages.

-KTC workshops present content and training resources based on a knowledge to action framework.
+Knowledge Exchange workshops present content and training resources based on a knowledge to action framework.
 These workshops are delivered to college faculty, clinical and resource educators, curriculum experts and program advisory committees, amongst others.

 Principles for seniors care curriculum

 Principles for seniors care curriculum, developed by the Schlegel Centre, include curriculum mapping surveys, program and professional competencies, curriculum plans and templates, gerontological curriculum resources and case studies, teaching materials and simulated experiential learning strategies.